DesignPond/droit_newsletter/README.md

 ### Configuration

+1. Publish  with php artisan vendor:publish

+     **Required**
+     + Assets --tag=public
+     + Migrations --tag=migrations
+     + Seeders --tag=seeds

+     **Optionnal**
+     + Views --tag=views
+     + Config --tag=config

+2. Migrate tables and seed types with **php artisan db:seed --class=TypeSeeder**
-Publish config files with php artisan vendor:publish In newsletter.php define building blocs to use if you enable "groupe" you have to enable "arret", both go with another!
+3. In newsletter.php define building blocs to use if you enable "groupe" you have to enable "arret", both go with another!
-Define the models path.
+4. Define the models path.
-Add Mailjet credentials to your .env file
+5. Add Mailjet credentials to your .env file

 ### Usage with Arrets and Categories